-- Heat oven to 450 degrees and line baking sheet with foil or parchment paper, then place a cooling rack on top of the liner.
+- Heat oven to 450 degrees and line baking sheet with parchment paper, then place a cooling rack on top.

-- To a large bowl add ground beef, garlic, ginger, jalapeno, green onion, hoisin, egg and a moderate pinch of salt and pepper.
-Add milk soaked breadcrumbs and use hands to combine the meat mixture.
-Mix just until well combined and do not over mix.
+- Add ground beef, bread crumbs, milk, garlic, ginger, jalapeno, green onion, hoisin, egg and a moderate pinch of salt and pepper.
+Use hands to mix just until well combined and do not over mix.

 - Bake for 10 minutes.

-- Add baked meatballs to the pan and simmer over medium low heat for about 10 minutes.
+- Add baked meatballs to the pan and simmer over medium low heat for about 10 minutes, stirring occasionally.

 - Garnish with sesame seeds and thinly sliced green onion!